-More details on the shape and characteristics of the primary beam are given in Chapter 3 and in Baars (2003).
+More details on the shape and characteristics of the primary beam are given in Chapter 3 and in Baars $(2003)^6$.
 The beam pattern shape is important for constructing accurate mosaic images.
+The current primary beam model for ALMA antennas in CASA is an Airy pattern scaled in angular extent such that its FWHM matches θ in the equation above.